eldridgea/blog/content/post/raspberry-pi-soundbar-soundmachine.md

     payload: ""
 ```

 This creates two new entities in Home Assistant called “script.start_sound_machine” and “script.stop_sound_machine”.
 I can and have added them as buttons to my dashboard and in automations!
-Still just open an app on my phone and hit “Play” but I get it from the soundbar, doens’t use power from my phone, and I can have Home Assistat start it automatically, and also stop it before my normal wakeup time!
+Still just open an app on my phone and hit “Play” but I get it from the soundbar, doesn’t use power from my phone, and I can have Home Assistant start it automatically, and also stop it before my normal wakeup time!